remg427/misp42splunk/docs/mispquery.md

 It searches for the value of the field selected in the command.
 If there are matches, additional fields are added to the dataset (starting by misp_) with a CSV string.

-    + always following fields = ['event_id','timestamp', 'type', 'category', 'to_ids', 'value', 'object_id', 'event_tag', 'tags']
-    + and a column by type either with a value or empty

-So the output can be immediately reused in a search without complex transforms

 The command syntax is as follow:

     search something... | mispquery field=<field_containing_value_to_search_for>